Medications for Alzheimer Disease

 In some cases these side effects are not reversible.

-The antioxidant vitamin E has been studied in combination with selegiline (Eldepryl), a medication used to treat Parkinson’s disease, for possible protective effects against the progression of Alzheimers disease.
+, for possible protective effects against the progression of Alzheimer disease.
 Vitamin E is an antioxidant and may help prevent brain cell damage.

 If you are taking medications, follow these general guidelines: